 Are Counselors and Therapists the Same Thing?

 Many people aren’t clear on the distinction between counselors and therapists.
 The terms are often used interchangeably.
 A therapist is a psychotherapist, that is, someone who does talk therapy.
-Psychotherapy usually takes a long-term, in-depth look at someone’s emotional life using various therapeutic approaches.
+Psychotherapy (talk therapy) usually takes a long-term, in-depth look at someone’s emotional life using various therapeutic approaches.
 Licensed counselors usually offer shorter-term guidance for specific problems.
 Therapists can probably do solution-focused counseling, but counselors generally don’t have the training or certifications for psychotherapy.

 - Licensed marriage and family therapists (LMFTs) help couples and families enhance their interpersonal relationships.